ryancoopersmith/trivia/README.md

 * The user data is stored in a PostgreSQL database
 * The quiz portion is implemented using React
 * The front-end is styled using Foundation with custom CSS
-* The Google Charts API is used so the user can view their personal statistics
+* The Chart.js API is used so the user can view their personal statistics in a piechart